MISSION: JIMMY STEWART and the FIGHT for EUROPE (audiobook) by Robert Matzen

 Maybe it was that sense of responsibility, maybe it was just dumb luck, but Stewart's men did much better than average when it came to getting there and back successfully, although it took a profound toll on Stewart.
 He visibly aged during those 16 months.
 He felt like he was losing even his nerve as the mission (and the close calls) added up.
 Despite his concern, he led larger and larger missions up to the end of the war.

 Robert Matzen's three-pronged look at World War II in Europe mostly focuses on the early life and military service of famed Hollywood actor, but it also tells the story of German civilians that ended up being near a site bombed by Stewart and the story of another airman that went briefly interacted with Stewart on a shake-down run.
-His story, though, is used to show what could have happened to Jimmy Stewart since he is shot down over Europe and eventually is captured.
+His story, though, is used to show what could have happened to Jimmy Stewart since that airman is shot down over Europe and eventually is captured.

 This was an interesting audiobook.
 Peter Berkrot was the narrator and when it comes to narrating the danger and drama of a bombing run of Nazi Germany, there is literally no one better.
 Berkrot's pacing and dramatic delivery are perfect.
 But, the problem is that Berkrot never turns that dramatic style of reading down - everything is equally dramatic, including very mundane things like the descriptions of Stewart's childhood.
 So, it becomes sort of a mixed bag.